-2.1.10 In addition to the supervisory board's annual selfevaluation, the functioning of the supervisory board shall be evaluated under independent supervision once every three years.
+2.1.10 In addition to the supervisory board's annual self-evaluation, the functioning of the supervisory board shall be evaluated under independent supervision once every three years.
 The involvement of each member of the supervisory board, the culture within the supervisory board and the relationship between the supervisory board and the executive board shall be part of this evaluation.

 ING applies this principle and has amended the Charter of the Supervisory Board of ING Bank N.V. accordingly.
-A selfassessment under external assistance took place in 2011.
+Annually, the functioning of the supervisory board is evaluated, while the 2012 self- assessment took place under external assistance.

-Tasks and working methods
+2.2 Tasks and working methods

-As part of its supervisory tasks, the supervisory board shall pay special attention to the bank's risk management.
+2.2.1 As part of its supervisory tasks, the supervisory board shall pay special attention to the bank's risk management.